 - Changes to the skin – typically a change in tone and feel, often becoming shiny with additional sweating.

 - Temperature change in the affected limb, changing between warm and cold for no discernible reason.
-It is at this stage that sufferers often hear the term ‘Warm/Hot CRPS’ and ‘Cold CRPS’.
-The former is used to describe limbs that feel considerably warmer than other parts of the body, but as CRPS progresses, this then gives way to the chronic phase when the affected limb will experience ‘Cold CRPS’.
+It’s at this stage that sufferers often hear the term ‘Warm/Hot CRPS’ and ‘Cold CRPS’.
+The former describes limbs that feel considerably warmer than other parts of the body, but as CRPS progresses, this then gives way to the chronic phase when the affected limb experiences ‘Cold CRPS’.

-- Severe burning pain in the affected limb which worsens at the slightest touch.
+- Severe burning pain in the affected limb, worsening at the slightest touch.

 Stage Two CRPS (The Dystrophic Stage)